NotaInutilis/no-qanon/README.md

 ## Other useful lists

-[Jmdugan Blocklists](https://github.com/jmdugan/blocklists/tree/master/corporations): consider blocking Twitter, YouTube and Facebook since they publish so many fake news.
+[Jmdugan Blocklists](https://github.com/jmdugan/blocklists/tree/master/corporations): consider blocking platforms such as Twitter, YouTube and Facebook as they are riddled with fake news and fascist content.

-[Antifa-n Blocklist](https://github.com/antifa-n/pihole/blob/master/blocklist.txt) is also a great blocklist focused on fascist sites.

 [Bypass Methods Blocklist](https://github.com/nextdns/dns-bypass-methods) can be used to block bypass methods (VPNs, proxies, DNS, etc.).